Gwinnett County DUI Lawyers

 A warning to drivers:

 As a warning to drivers, the Governor’s Office of Highway Safety conducts sober driving campaigns every year, including its Click It or Ticket and One Hundred Days of Summer HEAT campaigns.
 The Operation Zero Tolerance campaign was conducted from June 24 through the 4th of July holiday until July 7.
 The Drive Sober or Get Pulled Over campaign ran from August 14 through Labor Day, September 2, and will again run from mid-December through New Year’s Day.
 The National Highway Transportation and Safety Administration (NHTSA) coordinates many of these safe driving campaigns across the country and Georgia, including with the Georgia State Patrol and the Gwinnett County Police Department.
 One of the most significant campaigns is the 100 Days of Summer H.E.A.T campaign, which runs from May 13 through Labor Day, September 2.
 Every year, Georgia State Patrol teams up with the Gwinnett Police Department and other police agencies in Gwinnett to set up sobriety checkpoints and concentrated patrols.
-The Click It or Ticket campaign ran from May 13 through Memorial Day until June 2 and is currently underway through the Thanksgiving holiday weekend.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release announcing GSP will be conducting high visibility patrols this Labor Day weekend.
+The Click It or Ticket campaign ran from May 13 through Memorial Day until June 2 and just wrapped up its Thanksgiving campaign.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release that seventeen people were killed in Thanksgiving Day holiday travel period crashes.
+Also, 425 people were arrested for DUI.

 Map of the location of Gwinnett County Recorder’s Court